RuijieYin/ranktreeEnsemble/README.md

 # ranktreeEnsemble: an R package for implementing ensemble methods of rank-based trees as single-sample predictors for gene expression classification
+* The package is also available at R CRAN: https://CRAN.R-project.org/package=ranktreeEnsemble
 * A python version can be found at: https://github.com/RuijieYin/Ensemble_Methods_of_Rank_Based_Trees_py

 ## Authors